dasmehdix/drone-dataset/README.md

 ren *. *.jpg
 ```

-## If you want to cite me, you can just mention link of the dataset which is enough for me.
+## You can cite me from [google scholar](https://scholar.google.com/citations?user=aqPpehwAAAAJ&hl=tr) or [researchgate](https://www.researchgate.net/profile/Mehdi-Oezel).
+Or, just mention link of the dataset which is enough for me.
 This dataset is freely available for academical and fun purpose :)